Table of Contents

-What is Assistive Technology for Computer Access?
+What is Assistive Technology (AT) for Computer Access?

 - It can be input and output devices, alternative access aids, modified or alternative keyboards, switches, special software, and other devices and software solutions that enable individuals with disabilities to use a computer.